smaspe/smaspe.github.io/_posts/2013-06-10-file-download.markdown

 title:  "Download a File"
 date:   2013-06-10
 tags: android one-liner
+description: Quick one-liner to fetch a file in Java/Android
 ---

 One-liners are pieces of code that allow to rapidly perform a rather complex function in only one line.